 The Department of Energy of the US states that while traditional incandescent bulbs may only use 10 percent of the energy they consume for producing light and the rest just ends up producing heat, halogen lights aren’t much better with only 20 percent of the energy being used for producing visible light and the rest being converted into heat.

-The DOE, however, mentions that LED lights are in a class of their own here as they use up to 80 percent less energy than the two types of lights we discussed above.
+The DOE, however, mentions that LED Industrial Lights are in a class of their own here as they use up to 80 percent less energy than the two types of lights we discussed above.
 This is because LED lights tend to use as much as up to 80 percent of the energy they consume to produce visible light, and only waste 20 percent in producing heat.